Security practices

 • Dependency addition policy: any new package must pass last-commit-date, weekly-download, license (MIT/Apache/BSD), bundle-size, and CVE checks before merging.

-• Server-side encryption using SSE-S3 on all buckets.
-SSE-KMS upgrade on SOC 2 roadmap.
+• Server-side encryption using Google-managed keys on all buckets.

 Audit logging